-Windows, external doors and joinery Repair category 2 Notes The windows and doors are of a mixed vintage some of which are of an age and style with a degree of ongoing maintenance should be anticipated to the frames, sealed units and opening mechanisms.
-Repairs and upgrading of the older units will be required in due course.
-Evidence of weathering and signs of decay were noted to the roof line timbers and fascias which will deteriorate further if left unattended.
+Windows, external doors and joinery

+Repair category 2

+Notes The windows are of an age and style where a degree of ongoing maintenance should be anticipated to the frames, sealed units and opening mechanisms.

+External decorations

+Repair category 2

+Notes Evidence of decay/weathering was noted to the roofline timbers/fascias which will deteriorate further if left unattended.